rohan9446/llm-agent-cost-harness/METHODS.md

   `TTFT ~ alpha + a*prompt` and `latency-TTFT ~ beta + b*(completion-1)` — keep
   the fixed per-request overhead out of the per-token slopes.
 They still divide a measured total; they are not a claim about GPU-seconds per token, and the report labels them accordingly.
+The fit is now gated rather than merely
+  annotated: a token slope ≤ 0 is **fatal**, because the data contradicts the model and clamping it to a small positive would publish "tokens are free";
-Both R² values are printed; treat a low one as a reason to distrust the split, never the total.
+  weak R² and unidentifiable slopes are recorded and printed but not refused, since decode timing at C=1 is genuinely noisy and a gate firing on honest noise is one people learn to bypass.
+Raw pre-clamp coefficients travel with the weights.
+A low R² is a reason to distrust the split, never the total.
 - **Cost per query has two denominators.** Failed queries consume GPU time, so dividing only by successes understates cost.
-Both `cost_per_query_usd` (over successes) and `cost_per_attempted_query_usd` are reported.
-At the official B0 setting they are equal, because 100/100 is required.
+Both `cost_per_query_usd` (over successes) and `cost_per_attempted_query_usd` are reported, and `_headline_denominator` names which one the write-up quotes: **attempted**.
+  Only B0 has failures, so only B0 differs between the two — and per-successful raises B0's cost, which *enlarges* every saving claimed.
+Per-attempted is the headline precisely because it is the harder number to argue from, and because the failure rate already has its own column; folding it into cost as well counts it twice.
 - **Rental-equivalent rate.** Must be replaced with a citable, dated rate for the *actual* device before any number is reported.
 An A100 80GB has an easy public market rate, which makes this simpler than an RTX PRO 6000 would have